Blockland (video game): Gameplay

 Blockland is an open-ended sandbox game, giving players the freedom to design and construct elaborate structures.
 Styled as a minifigure, players build inside of the virtual world using bricks reminiscent of toy blocks.
 These structures can be built in either a single-player or multiplayer server.
 Any player who buys the game is able to host a standard server, holding up to 100 players.

 The properties of individual bricks can be changed, such as illumination, particles, and specularity.
 Blockland features non-player characters, weapons, destructible vehicles, and a minigame system, enabling users to create new self-contained gameplay modes.
 These can range from deathmatch to full games-within-a-game, such as role-playing video game, or zombie survival.
 Blockland features a trigger and event-based system to create basic interactive objects, such as operable light switches, missile launchers, collapsing structures, or arcade games such as Pong or Breakout.
 Blockland has a large community of player-created add-on content, such as gamemodes, vehicles, and specialty bricks.

 Development

 A prototype version of Blockland known as 'Vanilla Blockland' was released on November 15, 2004.
 Canadian newspaper The Globe and Mail wrote an article on this early version of Blockland, in which creator Eric "Badspot" Hartman claimed the game had gained 20,000 users in the ten days since it "became big", after being featured on The Screen Savers.
 The retail version of Blockland was completed and released on February 24, 2007.
-On August 8, 2012, a new version was released, removing terrain but adding more dynamic lighting to builds.
-The game was greenlit on Steam Greenlight on August 28, 2013.
-On December 16, 2013, Blockland was released on Steam after spending nearly a year on Steam Greenlight.
+A new version was released in August 2012, removing terrain but adding more dynamic lighting to builds.
+The game was greenlit on Steam Greenlight in August 2013, and on December 16, Blockland was released on Steam after spending nearly a year on Steam Greenlight.